There are many risks for motorcycle riders on the road.

 You have to worry about many more things on the road when riding a motorcycle versus driving a car.

-If you are new to riding your motorcycle, don’t assume that you know what is dangerous and isn’t dangerous.
+If you are new to riding your motorcycle, don’t assume that you know what is dangerous and what isn’t dangerous.

 Even if you think you have phenomenal riding skills, you still aren’t safe from road hazards.